Some engineering slang words and expressions are downright funny. While others you need to know to work in the engineering profession.

 “Just chip away at the problem, until you figure out the solution.”

-Coupler: something that connects two parts together.
+Coupler: hardware, which connects two parts together.

 “Remove the coupler before you investigate the piping issue.”